websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

           ├── scripts
           └── portal-ext.properties
 ```

+Once deployed, any files within the `configs/{ENV}/deploy/` directory are copied to the `deploy/` folder in the Liferay bundle in your Liferay service's container.

 ```note::
    If you are using version 3.x.x services in your repository, then themes, portlets, and OSGi modules instead belong in the appropriate ``lcp/liferay/deploy/{ENV}`` folder.
 See `Understanding Service Stack Versions <../reference/understanding-service-stack-versions.md>`__ for more information on checking the version.